 In 1986 after serving a term in the US Coast Guard, his son, Robert Eschwege bought the company and soon after grew it from making wood boxes to a complete line of transport crating and material handling & tooling solutions.

-The third generation of the family is now following the family legacy and is involved in daily operations Alicia Guillette, Robert’s daughter, serves as Valley Box's Vice President.
+The third generation of the family is now following the family legacy and is involved in daily operations Alicia Guillette, Robert’s daughter, serves as Valley Box's President.
 Alicia has taken the company into the digital-age implementing a robust website and social presence, a state of the art enterprise resource management tool, quality programs and lean manufacturing practices.